AR955593/VaakSetu/README.md

 ## Getting Started

 This is a Flutter application.
 If you are new to Flutter, these resources help:

+**VaakSetu AI: Seamless Doctor-Patient Communication**

+​VaakSetu AI is an intelligent, real-time translation assistant designed to bridge the linguistic gap in healthcare.
+In diverse medical environments, doctors often speak a mix of English and Hindi, while patients may only be comfortable in their local regional languages.
+This tool automates the translation process, ensuring that critical medical information is never "lost in translation."​## Key Functionalities​Doctor-to-Patient Translation: Automatically converts the doctor’s medical advice (in English/Hindi) into the patient’s preferred local language.​Patient-to-Doctor Translation: Translates the patient’s symptoms and concerns into the doctor’s language (English/Hindi) for accurate diagnosis.​Real-Time Automation: Detects speech and translates instantly, allowing for a natural, flowing conversation without manual toggling.​Medical Terminology Mapping: Optimized to handle complex medical terms so that the meaning remains accurate and easy to understand.
 <p align="center">
   <img src="https://github.com/AR955593/VaakSetu/blob/main/Screenshot_20260329-193854_VaakSetu.png" width="200" />
    <img src="https://github.com/AR955593/VaakSetu/blob/main/Screenshot_20260329-193857_VaakSetu.png" width="200" />